 People like treats, and so do rabbits.
-Check out Hey!Berries and other healthy treats that you can offer your rabbit.
+Check out healthy treats that you can offer your rabbit.
 And follow manufacturer suggestions for portions so you don’t overfeed.

 Your rabbit’s habitat needs to be spacious and outfitted with a litter box, bedding, food and water dishes or bottles, toys, and hideaways.
 This could apply to a rabbit-proofed room, an exercise pen, a large cage, or some other accommodation that fits into your home.
 Keeping your bunny’s abode clean is as important as outfitting it and placing it in a good location.
 Daily spot cleaning, weekly cleanup, and a monthly deep clean promote good health and happy bunnies.